KlefaffleWaffle/student-scheduler/prototype/readme.md

 [This sentence is a link to our design prototype in Adobe XD](https://xd.adobe.com/view/11f4d118-7462-41c5-badf-0fb34a103cc9-44a7/)

-Below is a visual of our prototype, but since it is images does not include the button functionality.
+Below is a visual of our prototype, but since it is purely images, what follows does not include the button functionality.